 Acceptable Solutions Performance Criteria A1 Vegetation removal must not occur within 10m of the landward edge of the cliff or bluff.
 P1 No performance criteria.
-A2 a) b) Landscaping must not use: plants as listed in appendix 3; and plants with highly invasive reproductive qualities that are not native to the area.
-P2 No performance criteria.
+A2 a) Landscaping must not use: plants as listed in appendix 3; and P2 No performance criteria. b) plants with highly invasive reproductive qualities that are not native to the area.